KIT-CMS/Excalibur/README.md

 after having done so, it can also be compile with `make` in the parent directory or with `make project` in Excalibur.

+The preceeding implementation can be found at: https://ekptrac.physik.uni-karlsruhe.de/trac/excalibur - many ideas were and can still be taken from there.

 ## Usage of the Excalibur Framework

 ### ZJetAnalysis: C++ part